Jeremy Griffith: On human nature, the human condition, and progress

 Griffith began writing on the human condition in 1975.
 His books seek to give a biological and rational explanation of human behaviour and include references to philosophical and religious sources.

-He published his first book on the subject in 1988, Free: The End Of The Human Condition, and was interviewed by Caroline Jones on her Radio National program, The Search for Meaning.
+His first book on the subject, Free: The End of the Human Condition, was published in 1988, and Griffith was interviewed by Caroline Jones on her Radio National program, The Search for Meaning.
 A Species In Denial (2003) became a bestseller in Australia and New Zealand.
-Freedom': The End Of The Human Condition (2016) has been described as the definitive presentation of his treatise.
+Freedom': The End of the Human Condition (2016) has been described as the definitive presentation of his treatise.

 Griffith presents a wide-ranging induction-derived synthesis.
 In support of his theory, he cites from a broad selection of sources, including many thinkers he regards as "unevasive" or "contemporary prophets", including James Darling, Charles Darwin, Sigmund Freud, Carl Jung, Thomas Huxley, Stephen Hawking and Laurens van der Post.

 Griffith explains human nature (what he terms the human condition) by proposing that as consciousness emerged in our hominid ancestors, the intellect's experiments in self-management were in effect criticised by our pre-established instincts, the result of which was that humans unavoidably became increasingly "angry, egocentric and alienated".
-An article by Griffith published in The Irish Times summarised the thesis presented in Freedom: The End of The Human Condition (2016) as "Adam & Eve without the guilt: explaining our battle between instinct and intellect."
 Kirkus Reviews wrote, "Griffith offers a treatise about the true nature of humanity and about overcoming anxieties about the world".

 According to psychologist Ronald Conway, Griffith holds that we are at war with our own selves, causing humanity to become, as Plato proposed in his allegory of the cave, alienated from its original peaceful state of innocence.
 Griffith says that this war within is the cause of ongoing actual wars and the general lack of cooperation in the world.
-Griffith analyses the scientific literature in human evolution; rejects claims that human ancestors were brutal and aggressive; and instead points to fossil evidence such as that of Ardipithecus ramidus in support of his thesis that ancient humans were a gentle, loving and co-operative species.
+Griffith analyses the scientific literature in human evolution; rejects claims that human ancestors were brutal and aggressive; and instead points to fossil evidence such as that of Ardipithecus ramidus, and primatological studies of bonobos (the great ape Pan paniscus), in support of his thesis that ancient humans were a gentle, loving and co-operative species.